kolkhis/lac/src/u4lab.md

   cd /var/log/sa/
   ls
   # Sar logfiles will look like: sa01 sa02 sa03 sa04 sa05 sar01 sar02 sar03 sar04
-  sar –f sa03 | head
+  sar -f sa03 | head
-  sar –r –f sa03 | head #should output just the beginning of 3 July (whatever month you're in).
+  sar -r -f sa03 | head #should output just the beginning of 3 July (whatever month you're in).
   ```
   Most Sar data is kept for just one month but is very configurable.
   Read `man sar` for more info.